 Preparation: The minutes of the Board shall fall under the Chair of the Secretary.
 The minutes shall constitute a report of each business transacted.
 The minutes shall contain the names of those persons initiating and seconding motions brought before the Board for voting action.

-Distribution: Prior to each meeting the Secretary, with the assistance of the Administrative assistants, shall forward copies of the minutes of the prior meeting to each Board member.
+Distribution: Prior to each meeting the Secretary, with the assistance of the Executive Assistant or District staff, shall forward copies of the minutes of the prior meeting to each Board member.

 Reading: Such minutes may be approved without reading if each Board member has previously received and read the minutes.

 Agenda

 Matters to be brought before the Board shall be scheduled in advance of the meeting on an agenda, if any action is to be taken.
 The agenda shall provide the President with a sequence by which the Board advances from one matter to another.

-The agenda shall also provide time for other business during which time the Board members, the Secretary or the public may bring before the board, unscheduled items, if it is a matter under the influence of the Board.
-Anyone may bring an item to be placed on the agenda for consideration by the Board if it falls under the influence of the Board.
-Any item to be placed on the written agenda must be received by the preparer at the Business Office, at least 14 days prior to the meeting date.
-A copy of the agenda shall be posted in three designated places in the Biola area.
-Presently agendas are posted at the Biola Community Center, the Post Office and Shaw Market.
-The agenda shall also be posted on the BCSD website.
+Any item to be placed on the written agenda must be received by the District’s General Manager at least 7 days prior to the meeting date.
+The General Manager shall discuss the written agenda items with the Board President and the Board President shall determine the appropriate time to place the item on the agenda.

+A copy of the agenda shall be physically posted in three designated places in the Biola area.
+Presently agendas are posted at the Biola Community Center, the Best Market, and Shaw Market.
+The agenda shall also be posted on the BCSD website homepage.

 Order of Procedures